ShuLaPy/shulapy.github.io/content/blog/serverless_plugin.md

 #### Step 4: Testing the Plugin

-Now in another directory create a test Serverless project, install, and configure your plugin:
+Now create a test serverless project in another directory, also install and configure your plugin:

 ```bash
 $ serverless